Marietta Marich: Personal life

 Marich was married to former radio host Bob Marich who predeceased her in 2012.
 They had a son, actor Michael Marich, and a daughter, Allison, who portrayed a younger version of Marietta's character in The Texas Chainsaw Massacre: The Beginning.

 Death

-Marich died on September 28, 2017, in Memorial Hermann Hospital in Houston, Texas, following complications from an aortic dissection.
-Her memorial service took place at the Grace Presbyterian Church in Houston, Texas, where she was a member.
+Marich died on September 28, 2017, in Memorial Hermann Hospital in Houston, following complications from an aortic dissection.
+Her memorial service took place at the Grace Presbyterian Church in Houston, where she was a member.